Inner Functions, Composition Operators, Symbolic Dynamics and Thermodynamic Formalism: Background on Composition Operators

 \begin{lemma} Let $F$ be a holomorphic self-map of the unit disk with $F(0) = 0$.
 If $F$ is an inner function, then $C_F$ is an isometry on $H^2$.
 Otherwise, $F$ is a strict contraction on $H^2_0 = \{ g \in H^2 : g(0) = 0 \}$, i.e.~$\| C_F \|_{H^2_0 \to H^2_0} < 1$. \end{lemma}

-The {\em spectrum} $\sigma$ of an operator consists of all $\lambda \in \mathbb{C}$ so that $\lambda I - F$ does not have a bounded inverse.
+The {\em spectrum} $\sigma$ of an operator consists of all $\lambda \in \mathbb{C}$ for which $\lambda I - F$ does not have a bounded inverse.
 The {\em spectral radius} is the radius of the smallest closed disk centered at the origin which contains the spectrum.
 Since $C_F$ is a bounded operator acting on a Banach space, its spectral radius may be computed by the formula

-We are more interested in the {\em essential spectum} of $C_F$, which is the part of the spectrum that survives compact perturbations.
+We are more interested in the {\em essential spectum} of $C_F$, which is the part of the spectrum that survives under compact perturbations.
 More precisely,

 where $K$ ranges over compact operators.
 The {\em essential spectral radius} is the radius of the smallest disk centered at the origin which contains the essential spectrum.
 Outside $\overline{B(0, r_{e}(C_F))}$, the spectrum $\sigma(C_F)$ can consist only of isolated eigenvalues of finite multiplicity.